Mỹ Tho: History

 Due to its proximity to Saigon, Mỹ Tho was the traditional gateway to the Mekong Delta.
 In the 17th century, the city had become one of the biggest commercial hubs in today's Southern Vietnam.

 In the 1860s, Mỹ Tho, along with Saigon, was a major strategic city during the French colonial campaign towards Vietnam.
 In 1862, France's capture of Mỹ Tho is regarded as the conclusion to the establishment of the French colony of Cochinchina, a development that inaugurated nearly a century of French colonial dominance in Vietnam.
-During the colonization period, the economy continued to prosper, attracting more immigrants, mainly from Teochew and Minnan.
+During the colonization period, the economy continued to prosper, attracting more immigrants, mainly from Teochew and Minnan of mainland China.

 Mỹ Tho City is recognized as a grade II on October 7, 2005.

 Administrative divisions

 Mỹ Tho is divided to 11 wards (called Ward 1 - Ward 10, and Ward Tân Long) and 6 communes.